 To determine the needs of the project, I first met with the Chief Medical Officer of Curavi to determine why the company was interested in pursuing a portable version of our telemedicine and what value it would bring to our customers and users.

-The first iteration
+The first Version

 At the time that I joined Curavi, there were already some preconceived notions of what the product should be.
 Given the success of the larger cart, it was assumed that the Curavi Go unit would be a scaled-down version with similar peripherals, but I decided to do some research to find out.

-Stakeholder Discussions
+Stakeholder Alignment

 User Research